RISHAL-GS/Key-Management-System-/README.md

 ## Installation

-1. Install Python (if not already installed).
+1. Install Python (if not already installed). if you want to use this codes.
+2. you can also run this on google collab.
-2. Install required dependencies:
+3. Install required dependencies:

    ```sh
    pip install cryptography
    ```
-3. Run the script:
+4. Run the script:
    ```sh
    python kms.py
    ```